4 Steps to Take Now to Reduce Your Student Loan Bill — Permanently

 4 Steps You Should Take During Your Student Loan Grace Period

-Consider this your cheat sheet for the next six months.
+Consider this your cheat sheet for the next few months.
 Here are four things you should do.

 1. Know What You Owe